Colorful Coreopsis: Easy-Care Blooms for Summer

 Soil:

 Don’t worry too much about the soil when planting coreopsis.
-It will tolerate just about any soil type as long as it’s well-drained, including sandy and rocky soils.
+It will tolerate just about any type of well-drained soil, including sandy and rocky soils.

 How to plant: